| DatabasesWhat is a database?Access

 data to provide John with this information, by simply displaying it

+in a different way.
 When we use a computer to store a database, we need to tell

 the computer exactly what information we are going to store.
 This is

+done by creating a holder for the information, called a table.
 The database table that we are going to create to store our timetable

 will have many entries, or records.
 Because Horbury School use